Puzzles in Physics

 Rising Above It All

 More significantly, Mr. Shermer should hesitate before leaping to any particular definition of “God”.
-While simplifying that definition may be useful in a rhetorical sense, giving free reign to define the term as a “straw man” that can be knocked down, such attacks are a disservice to logical, skeptical inquiry and an affront to rational, dispassionate inquiry.
+While simplifying that definition may be useful in a rhetorical sense, giving free rein to define the term as a “straw man” that can be knocked down, such attacks are a disservice to logical, skeptical inquiry and an affront to rational, dispassionate inquiry.
 Mr. Shermer needs to bring some of his healthy skepticism to bear on his own arguments.

 After all, one of the simplest definitions or “names” of God, one that has served as a base for a number of the world’s greatest religions, is itself both question and answer and stands well outside of Mr. Shermer’s simplistic generalizations: